Typee-Language/Typee/README.md

 ## Development policy

 In the initial and earliest configuration of **typee environment** any developemnt had to be done in speciic branches created from branch `dev`.
-Only an administrator could merge new releases of **Typee Translator** into branch `main`.
+Only an administrator could merge new releases of **Typee Translator** into branch `master`.

 A new policy is now in action.
-Only administrators can still merge new releases of **Typee environment** into branch `main`, but developments are now done into release branches, each one created under branch `main`.
+Only administrators can still merge new releases of **Typee environment** into branch `master`, but developments are now done into release branches, each one created under branch `master`.
 The naming of release branches is in the form "release-*x*-*y*" where *x* is the major version and *y* the minor version of the release.
 A patch version may be finally added to the release tag, at release time.